Looking for the best podcasting hosting sites in 2022?

 Sharing your show on social media is the best way to reach more audiences, but it goes beyond just posting your episodes to your social page.

-It is about sharing useful content on your social channels.
+It is about sharing valuable content on your social channels.
 Posting quality, consistency, and interaction with listeners across several podcasting platforms can help your show go viral.

 There are lots of Facebook groups that relate to your podcast.
 If you’ve got a podcast on marketing, find some marketing or business podcast groups.

 Join these groups, contribute by sharing informative content, answering questions and asking the admin’s permission to share your podcast.

 If you have been contributing to the group, the group admins might post the link for you.

 Quora is one of the best questions and answer sites you can use to drive people to listen to your episode.

 Search Quora for questions about your podcast’s subject matter and provide a relevant answer.

 In your post, mention that you discuss the related topic thoroughly in the podcast and link to the episode.